 Please join us in congratulating Dr. Staneshwar Timalsina who has been awarded an Exemplar Award (2020) for his scholarship by the South Asian Studies Association.

-The Rebecca E. Moore Lecture in Religious Studies: A Coming Religious Peace: Or, How the Current Authoritarian Turn in Politics Obscures Deeper, More Hopeful Trends in the History of Religions
+The Rebecca E. Moore Lecture in Study of Religion: A Coming Religious Peace: Or, How the Current Authoritarian Turn in Politics Obscures Deeper, More Hopeful Trends in the History of Religions